PandABlocks/PandABlocks-FPGA/docs/tutorials/tutorial2_position_capture.rst

    $ nc <panda-ip> 8889

-Here we could specify binary output and header format, but we'll just stick with the default ASCII output (the default).
+Here we could specify binary output and header format, but we'll just stick with the default ASCII output.
 Press Return again, and we will see::

    OK